Vyral/base-template/_posts/2018-11-16-a-safety-tip-and-a-message-of-thanks.md

 It’s hard to believe that Thanksgiving is already here.
 Today I wanted to express my thanks and also provide a little safety tip for you.

 **Now that the weather is getting colder, we’re starting to turn our heaters on.** For most of us, they haven’t been turned on all year.
 Recently, a friend of mine in another state had their heater turned on and he was working a late night.
 When he got home, everyone was in bed, but the house was filled with gas that was burning his eyes.
 His wife and kids had no idea.
-He was able to get them out safely, but it could have turned out a lot worse.&nbsp;
+He was able to get them out safely, but it could have turned out a lot worse.

 {% include pullquote.html %}